isabelxklee/datadog/module.md

 ## Self-directed activity

-Now it’s time to practice!
-Use this [default React sandbox](https://codesandbox.io/s/trusting-flower-b897nv) to …
+Now it’s time to practice our newfound knowledge!
+Create your own React function component and design a couple state variables.

+1. Clone down this repo by running `git clone`.
+2. Install the necessary packages in this default React app by changing directories to `react-app`.
+Then run `npm install`.
+3. Run `npm start` to start your React server.
-1. In the `src` folder, create a new file called …
+4. In the `react-app/src` folder, create a new file for your component.
-2. Define your function component and import the `useState` hook at the top of the file.
+5. Define your function component and import the `useState` hook at the top of the file.
-3. Create a new state variable.
+6. Create a few state variables.
-4. Create an HTML element that updates the state variable’s value.
+7. Write some DOM elements that update the values for the state variables.

 ---